Timema cristinae

 Similar Taxa

-• Other Timema speciesT. cristinae is distinguished by its smaller size, geographic restriction to southern California chaparral, and specific associations; other Timema occur in different regions and
+• Other Timema speciesT. cristinae is distinguished by its smaller size, geographic restriction to southern California chaparral, and specific plant associations; other Timema occur in different regions and

 More Details